 There might be only five bedrooms here but you’ve no shortage of space.
 Go to bed with the roar of Anfield still ringing in your ears.

 Bedrooms one and four come with three singles.
 You’ve access to a stylish en-suite with shower.
 Bedroom two offers one double and one single.
 Bedroom three offers three singles and one double.
-Two of the singles in this room have an additional trundle bed available underneath.
+One of the singles in this room has an additional trundle bed available underneath.
 Bedrooms two & three are joined as a family suite and share a bathroom.

 In the attic, bedroom five provides a double and four singles plus en-suite shower room.
 Bedrooms are bright, light and coordinated with grey carpets and splashes of Anfield red dotted around.
 Of course.